Class Q conversion: From agricultural to residential

 Recent updates for Class Q legislation

-Please note Class Q is not permitted for the following:
+Please note Class Q permitted development is not permitted for the following:

 • Listed buildings